Pongal is a four-day annual celebration that holds a major position among the traditional festivals of India.

 Meals- MixedVegetable, Chakkara Pongal, Ven Pongal, Lemon Turmeric Rice, Daal Makhani, andMatar Pulao.

-As long as the human being would plant and collect food, the value of the harvest festival would remain higher.
-This reason makes the celebration of Pongal one of the major Hindu festivals.
+Simultaneously, as long as the human being would plant and collect food, the value of the harvest festival would remain higher.
+Thus, this reason makes the celebration of Pongal one of the major Hindu festivals.